Chermside, Queensland: Education

 There are no schools in Chermside.
 The nearest government primary schools are Wavell Heights State School in neighbouring Wavell Heights to the east, Craigslea State School in neighbouring Chermside West to the west, Geebung State School in neighbouring Geebung to the north-east, and Somerset Hills State School in neighbouring Stafford Heights to the south-west.
-The nearest government secondary schools are Wavell Heights State High School in neighbouring Wavell Heights to the south-east and Craigslea State High School in neighbouring Chermside West to the west.
+The nearest government secondary schools are Wavell State High School in neighbouring Wavell Heights to the south-east and Craigslea State High School in neighbouring Chermside West to the west.

 Facilities

 Chermside Police Beat Shopfront is within the Westfield Shoppingtown (27.3838°S 153.0310°E).

 Chermside Fire Station is at 526 Hamilton Road (27.3851°S 153.0236°E).

 Chermside Ambulance Station is at 520 Hamilton Road, adjacent to the fire station (27.3853°S 153.0241°E).

 There are a number of hospitals in Chermside: